Press & Media Kit

 • Animal residents (dogs, cats, horses, pigs, etc.)

-• Adoptions and family portraits (On Social Media)
+• Adoptions and family portraits (as shared on social media)

 • Staff and volunteers in action